saulvaldelvira/GDS/README.md

 LinkedList *list = list_init(sizeof(char), compare_char); // This list stores chars
 ```

-If you don't need to compare elements inside the structure (e.g. when using a stack to just push and pop) you can use the `compare_equal`, `compare_lesser` or `compare_greater` functions so the program doesn't complain.
+If you don't need to compare elements inside the structure (e.g. when using a stack to just push and pop) you can use the `compare_equal`, `compare_lesser` or `compare_greater` functions, which always return 0, -1, and 1 respectively.

 ## Destructors
-You can set a "destructor" function, to perform some extra cleanup. <br>
+You can set a "destructor" function, to perform additional cleanup. <br>
-For example, let's say you have a Vector of int*, and you're allocating it's elements with malloc. <br>
+For example, let's say you have a Vector of int pointers (int*), and you allocate it's elements using malloc. <br>
 You can use the `vector_set_destructor` function, and pass the `destroy_ptr` function as a destructor for that vector. <br>
-When freeing or removing elements from the vector, destroy_ptr will be called. <br>
+When freeing the vector or removing elements from it, destroy_ptr will be called. <br>
 You can also write your own destructors.
 See `/example/destructors.c` <br>
-NOTE: if you set a destructor, and want to remove elements from the vector without "destroying" them, use pop instead. <br>
+Note: if you set a destructor, and want to remove elements without "destroying" them, you should use the pop function instead. <br>

 ## Building
 You can use the Makefile to build and install the library. <br>
 - `make`: builds the library <br>
 - `make test`: builds and runs test programs <br>
 - `make install`: installs the library on the computer.
 Must be run as root.<br>
-          The default installation path is /usr/local/lib, but it
+          The default installation path is /usr/local, but it
           can be overriden by defining INSTALL_PATH (e.g. `make install INSTALL_PATH=/lib`) <br>
 - `make uninstall`: removes the library from the computer.
 Must be run as root.<br>
           Remember to set INSTALL_PATH to the same value as in installation.
           If you don't remember it, run `find / -name 'libGDS.so'`. <br>
 - `make clean`: removes objects and temporary files. <br>
-- `make purge`: calls make clean, and removes all the final binaries. <br>
+- `make purge`: calls make clean, and also removes all the final binaries. <br>

 To use the library, just include the header(s) and remember to compile with the **-lGDS** or **-lGDS-static** flags. <br>
 NOTE: The headers are installed in $(INSTALL_PATH)/include/GDS. <br>